EsterChang/CS4641/index.md

 ### Discussion

-If we are able to predict medical insurance cost, the government and people can decide on what actions to take or policies to implement to help reduce medical insurance costs and increase coverage.
-It will also aim at finding out what factors medical insurance companies place most importance on when determining insurance costs, which will allow people to reduce costs based on what factors they can control.
+The best outcome would be predicting medical insurance accurately each time by inputting their features.
+It would mean that medical insurance buyers would be able to predict their medical insurance and how the cost would increase or decrease for them as factors influencing insurance changes (i.e. age).
+Predicting insurance cost will allow the government and people decide what actions to take or policies to implement to help reduce medical insurance cost and increase coverage and how much to budget for medical insurance.
+The next step, or future research, involves predicting how medical insurance changes over time.

 ### References